github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

 ## DESCRIPTION

-Automatically generate change log from your tags, issues, labels and pull requests on GitHub.
+Automatically generate changelog from your tags, issues, labels and pull requests on GitHub.

 ## OPTIONS